eda-ricercatore/boilerplate-code/notes/miscellaneo/software-dependencies.md

 	remote: error: See http://git.io/iEPt8g for more information.
 	remote: error: File benchmarks/extra/ispd2013_final.tar.bz2 is 470.70 MB; this exceeds GitHub's file size limit of 100.00 MB

+To notify *Git LFS* of the file types that you want *Git LFS* to manage, try:

+	git lfs track "*.psd"

+To find out the file types that *Git LFS* is managing, use:

+	git lfs track